tomkaith13/redis-u-service/Readme.md

 Run
 ```
-make compose-up
+make up
 ```
 and run
 ```
-POST /bfadd-test HTTP/1.1
+POST /bfadd-setup HTTP/1.1
 Host: localhost:8080
 ```
-on cURL or Postman to test the test route `/bfadd-test` and it should return a `it works!!`  response in stdout.
+on cURL or Postman to test the test route `/bfadd-setup`.
+The first time this runs, you should create a key of name `testBF` and insert key named `works` with status 201.
+The second time you run this, it should return 409 status